maddieschm/therapist-tools/README.md

 # Therapist Tools

-This is a [Next.js](https://nextjs.org) project and a collection of web-based tools designed to assist mental health clinicians in streamlining their workflow.
-The primary tool currently available is the "Counseling Session Notes Generator", aimed at simplifying note-taking, especially for neurodivergent therapists.
+This is a [Next.js](https://nextjs.org/) project and a collection of web-based tools designed to assist mental health clinicians in streamlining their workflow.
+The primary tools currently available are the "Counseling Session Notes Generator," "Client Therapy Letter Generator," and "Insurance Reimbursement Superbill Generator," aimed at simplifying documentation, especially for neurodivergent therapists.

 ## Available Tools